A Complete Guide to Acne Treatments, Scar Types, and Solutions

 3. Which type of acne treatment should one consider if they have sensitive skin?

 Choose over-the-counter acne medications carefully.
 Those suitable for sensitive skin may include low salicylic acid or benzoyl peroxide concentrations.
-Other related compounds that are used include retinoids like adapalene, but they ordinarily cause initial skin irritation.
+Dermatologists also prescribe related compounds such as retinoids like adapalene, but these usually cause initial skin irritation.
 It is always important to begin with lower intensity and introduce new products using only a tiny portion of the skin.

 4. Do acne remedies lead to scarring?